gtangelo/flockr-backend/assumptions.md

 - The user that has created a channel will automatically become the first **member** and **owner** of that channel.
 - Channel `name` must be between **1 to 20 characters (inclusive)**.
 - Only users that are logged in are able to list channels (Both the users are a part of and not).
-- Can't assume that created channels are going to be listed in order of creation when `channels_list` and `channels_listall` is called.
+- Assume that created channels are going to be listed in order channel_id (in ascending order of when it was created) when `channels_list` and `channels_listall` is called.
 - `channels_listall` list all public and private channels.

 ## user.py